Sojourn’s End, Chapter 1

 “NO!”
-I scream aloud in the night air as I awaken.
+I shriek in the night air as I awaken.
 I am ready to fight, sitting bolt upright in my bed.
 My arms are prepped: my right hand has already expelled a blast-punch, the nimbus of eldritch energy from its discharge blending with the dark.
-My left hand force-buckler remains untouched, awaiting an impact.
+My left-hand shield-buckler remains untouched, awaiting impact.

 I extend my psi-tendrils out around me: I detect nothing sentient in the bedroom nor my apartment.

 I breathe in through my nose and detect the scent of freshly pulverized plaster.
-I can hear the sound of small chunks of plaster still falling to the floor somewhere in the darkness.
-There are no scents of an unknown body.
+I hear the sound of small chunks of plaster still crumbling to the floor somewhere in the darkness ahead.
+Nor are there any scents of an unknown body.

-Conclusion: there are no intruders present, so I retract my psi-tendrils back into myself.
-I realize- Night Terrors.
-Again.
+Conclusion: there are no intruders present.
+Even so I reluctantly retract my psi-tendrils back into myself.
+I

 I look around the other walls and notice that there are more holes along with more damage I had inflicted to my rented apartment.
 Such redecorations are expressly forbidden in my rental contract.

 I lower my arms to my sides and dispel the energies within myself.
 Doing so causes me to shudder involuntarily and raises my body temperature several degrees.

-I feel ashamed by my loss of control.
+I feel shamed by my loss of control.
 Luckily, no innocents were harmed by my actions.

-My heart continues to beat a rapid tempo in my chest as if it is aware of an intruder that eludes my conscious awareness.
+My heart continues to beat a rapid tempo in my chest.
+Almost as if it is aware of an intruder that eludes my conscious awareness.